-Goal HS-3

-Communities that reduce existing and anticipated GHG emissions in support of statewide carbon neutrality goals and other GHG reduction targets.

-Policies

-HS-P3.1

-Prioritize implementation of the Contra Costa County Climate Action Plan to reduce GHG emissions from community-wide sources and adapt to changing climate conditions.
+Prioritize implementation of the Contra Costa County Climate Action and Adaptation Plan to reduce GHG emissions from community-wide sources and adapt to changing climate conditions.
 HS-P3.2

-Facilitate carbon-neutral development projects and communities that support a circular economy, net-zeroemission modes of transportation, reliable and renewable energy resources, energy-efficient buildings, zero waste, water efficiency and conservation, green infrastructure, soil conservation, and a system of natural and working lands that support carbon sequestration and climate resilience.
-HS-P3.3 (
+Facilitate carbon-neutral development projects and communities that support a circular economy, zero-emission modes of transportation, reliable and renewable energy resources, energy-efficient buildings, zero waste, water efficiency and conservation, green infrastructure, soil conservation, and a system of natural and working lands that support natural carbon sequestration and climate resilience.
+HS-P3.3

-Require new development projects using the Contra Costa County Climate Action Plan to streamline their environmental review of GHG emissions, as permitted by CEQA Guidelines Section 15183.5, to demonstrate consistency with the Climate Action Plan and incorporate applicable GHG reduction and climate change adaptation measures.
+Require new development projects using the Contra Costa County Climate Action and Adaptation Plan to streamline their environmental review of GHG emissions, as permitted by CEQA Guidelines Section 15183.5, to demonstrate consistency with the Climate Action and Adaptation Plan and incorporate applicable GHG reduction and climate change adaptation measures.

 Actions

+HS-A3.1

-Update the Contra Costa County Climate Action Plan as needed to maintain consistency with CEQA Guidelines Section 15183.5(b), other State and regional guidance, and best practices.
-Future updates must include: - (a) Inventories of GHG emissions in the unincorporated county. - (b) GHG reduction targets for 2030 and 2045 at a minimum. - (c) Forecasts of GHG emissions for the unincorporated county consistent with growth assumptions of this General Plan. - (d) GHG reduction measures and strategies with quantifiable outcomes. - (e) Climate adaptation and resilience strategies to ensure the county's communities can respond to changing climate conditions. - (f) An implementation and monitoring program to track the County's progress toward achievement of the GHG reduction targets. - (g) A community and stakeholder engagement program for Climate Action Plan preparation and implementation.
-HS-A3.2 Study the feasibility of establishing a low-carbon concrete requirement for all new construction and retrofit activities and consider additional strategies to reduce embedded carbon in construction materials.
+Update the Contra Costa County Climate Action and Adaptation Plan as needed to maintain consistency with CEQA Guidelines Section 15183.5(b), other State and regional guidance, and best practices.
+Future updates must include:

+- (a) Inventories of GHG emissions in the unincorporated county. - (b) GHG reduction targets for 2030 and 2045 at a minimum. - (c) Forecasts of GHG emissions for the unincorporated county consistent with growth assumptions of this General Plan. - GHG reduction strategies with quantifiable outcomes. - Climate adaptation and resilience strategies to ensure the county's communities can respond to changing climate conditions. - An implementation and monitoring program to track the County's progress toward achievement of the GHG reduction targets. - A community and stakeholder engagement program for Climate Action and Adaptation Plan preparation and implementation.
+HS-A3.2

+Study the feasibility of establishing a low-carbon concrete requirement for all new construction and retrofit activities and consider additional strategies to reduce embedded carbon in construction materials.
 The intent is to determine what the County can and should do to support or exceed State requirements for net-zero emissions for cement use by 2045.

 Regularly review and revise the County's purchasing and contracting programs as necessary to ensure consistency with the County's sustainability and GHG reduction goals.
 Every Element of this General Plan includes policies and actions that will contribute to reduced GHG emissions and a more sustainable future.
 CLIMATE CHANGE, RESILIENCE, AND ADAPTATION According to the California Climate Action Team-a committee of State agency secretaries and the heads of agencies, boards, and departments, led by the Secretary of the California Environmental Protection Agency-even if actions could be taken to immediately curtail GHG emissions, the potency and long atmospheric lifetimes of emissions that have already built up, combined with the inertia of the Earth's climate system, could still produce significant additional climate change hazards.
 Consequently, some effects from climate change are now considered unavoidable.
 To sustain the quality of life communities have come to expect, the County now must consider how to counteract potential threats to public health, buildings and infrastructure, economic drivers, biological resources, and key community services.
 In 2020, the County released the Contra Costa County Vulnerability Assessment, which analyzes how the changing climate can harm residents, buildings, ecosystems, natural resources, and more.
-Table HS-1 lists climate change-related hazards of concern identified in the Vulnerability Assessment.
-The goals, policies, and actions in this section address climate change through a resilience and adaptation lens.
-Individual hazards are addressed though policy guidance in subsequent sections of this Element.
+Table HS-1 lists climate change-related hazards of concern identified in the Vulnerability Assessment The goals, policies, and actions in this section address climate change through a resilience and adaptation lens.
+Individual hazards are addressed through policy guidance in subsequent sections of this Element.
 Goal HS-4 Resilient communities that are prepared for, responsive to, and recover from hazards created or worsened by climate change.
-Policies
+Policies HS-P4.1